 NOTE 4: The value of the 5GMM registration status included by the UE in the UE status IE is not used by the AMF.

+If the UE is in 5GMM state 5GMM-DEREGISTRERED over the other access due to the local de-registration and it is simultaneously performing the registration procedure over the current access in the same PLMN, the UE shall set the 5GMM registration status over the other access of the UE status IE to "UE is not in 5GMM-REGISTERED state over the other access" in the REGISTRATION REQUEST message over the current access.

 If the last visited registered TAI is available, the UE shall include the last visited registered TAI in the REGISTRATION REQUEST message.

 If the UE requests the use of SMS over NAS, the UE shall include the 5GS update type IE in the REGISTRATION REQUEST message with the SMS requested bit set to "SMS over NAS supported".
 When the 5GS update type IE is included in the REGISTRATION REQUEST for reasons other than requesting the use of SMS over NAS, and the UE does not need to register for SMS over NAS, the UE shall set the SMS requested bit of the 5GS update type IE to "SMS over NAS not supported" in the REGISTRATION REQUEST message.